Three small breakings, several quality-of-life additions, and a new lifetime model for products. Most integrations

 The top-level customerImageId shorthand is gone.
 POST /try-on now takes one customer object with exactly one of three fields:

-customer.id— recommended, image id from a prior/images/upload.
-The only path with control over cropping (setcrop=falseon upload).customer.url— server downloads on every call.
-Always 4:5-cropped.customer.fileKey— multipart file in the same/try-onrequest.
+customer.id: recommended, image id from a prior/images/upload.
+The only path with control over cropping (setcrop=falseon upload).customer.url: the server downloads on every call.
+Always 4:5-cropped.customer.fileKey: multipart file in the same/try-onrequest.
 Always 4:5-cropped.

 Alpha